SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-08-cedric-xvii.md

 <i>CEDRIC leaves the private chatroom and prepares to enter the main lobby.
 He fiddles with his hair absently, dreading contact with the old woman.</i>

-<i>She's the most recent person he's seen in-person.
-Just a few days ago (or had it been a week? or more?), he'd brought proof to her that her request had been completed.</i>
+<i>She's the most recent contact he's made in-person.
+Just a few days ago (had it been a week? or more?), he'd brought proof to her that her request had been completed.</i>

 <i>Something about the hit had left him sapped of his usual energy.</i>